bazbt3/raspberry_pi_setup/README.md

 ## How?

-In general terms I intend to create an as-yet-to-be-determined number of shell scripts driven by cron jobs, which:
+In general terms I intend to create an as-yet-to-be-determined number of shell scripts driven by cron jobs (regular timed events), which:

 * Use the `git` command line to pull the blog repo from GitHub,